alvinary/tale/issues/log.md

 The current interface does not let you use pysat's 'solve with' (you cannot say 'hey, give me a model using the current state, but temporarily add the literals in L to it.
 Give me just one model, then forget').
-I don't think pysat lets you iterate over more than one model that way.
+Also, I don't think pysat lets you iterate over more than one model that way.

 ### SOLVING

-- Solve an instance with respect to a background theory (you unfold all general facts once, and add instance facts with solve_with)
+- Solve an instance with respect to a background theory (you unfold all general facts once, and add instance facts with `solve_with`)

 ### MODELING